ali-a2225/cicd/Challenges/Challenge 1/README.md

 - push Dockerfile and application to GitHub
 - create workflow using GitHub actions that builds and pushes a Docker image to DockerHub or ECS
 - set the PAT token in your secrets

+# Key Takeaways
+- for `docker run` command, make sure to use `-it` options to keep input open to interact with the app, and create a real terminal so prompts and output display properly.